Focal Length

 Focal Length of an Extended Optical System

-For an optical system, which may consist of multiple lenses and other optical elements, the above definition of the focal length cannot be used, as it is not clear a priori for an extended system where to measure the distance to the focus: from the entrance into the optical system, from the exit, the middle, or some other position?
+For an optical system, which may consist of multiple lenses and other optical elements, the above definition of the focal length cannot be used, as it is not clear a priori for an extended system where to measure the distance from the focus: from the entrance into the optical system, from the exit, the middle, or some other position?
 In principle, an arbitrary definition of a reference point (e.g. the entrance or the middle) could be used, but that would in general mean that some common rules can not be applied, which e.g. hold for the radius of the beam waist at a focus behind some lens with a given focal length (see below), or the possible magnification of a telescope containing that optical system.

 A common (but not universally used) approach for the definition of focal lengths of extended systems is based on geometrical optics.
-For finding the front focal point, one calculates rays which are horizontal on the back side (see Figure 2), using the paraxial approximation.
+For finding the front focal point, one calculates rays which are horizontal on the backside (see Figure 2), using the paraxial approximation.
 The optical system is considered as a “black box”, where one does not care about the actual ray paths; instead, one works with internal rays which are extrapolated from the outer rays.
 Based on those extrapolated rays, one can define the front principal plane (or first principal plane).
 The front focal length is then the distance between the front focal point (in the front focal plane) and the front principal plane (see Figure 2).
 Some authors define the focal length to be negative in the situation of Figure 2 because the focal point is located before the front principal plane; others take the absolute value.

 For a defocusing system, the front focal plane can be located on the output side; it contains a virtual focal point.
 Again, the focal length is the distance between principal plane and focal plane.